Accidental death and dismemberment insurance offers financial protection in the event of death or loss of limb or function due to an accident.

 Many people purchase AD&D coverage in addition to their regular life insurance policy.
 This provides extra coverage specifically for accidental death, essentially “doubling” the death benefit if you pass away due to an accident.

-Because this insurance only covers accidents, premiums are more affordable compared to regular life insurance.
+Because of its limited nature, AD&D is a budget-friendly way to secure some level of financial protection against unforeseen events.
 This makes it viable for middle-income families or individuals who want supplemental protection without high costs.

 How Much Does AD&D Insurance Cost?